 OUR HISTORY

-In 2000, Northeast Ohio’s LGBTQIA+ community was talking about the first openly out Congressperson, “Don’t Ask Don’t Tell,” Matthew Shepard, and which states would recognize same-sex marriage.
-LGBTQIA+ Democrats in Northeast Ohio saw the need for collective action that would identify, support, and elect pro-equality Democratic candidates at all levels of office.
-As such, the Cleveland Stonewall Democrats was born!
+In 2000, Northeast Ohio’s LGBTQIA+ community was celebrating the first openly out Congressperson, working to repeal “Don’t Ask Don’t Tell,” grieving Matthew Shepard, and organizing for same-sex marriage.
+Our community saw the need for collective action that would identify, support, and advance pro-equality candidates and policies at all levels of office.
+As such, the Cleveland Stonewall Democrats (CSD) was born!

-In the years since, CSD has become an active force to help connect and educate candidates to LGBTQIA+ issues and to advance legislation that impact the LGBTQIA+ community as a whole.
-CSD has worked to establish an endorsement process to identify and uplift Democratic candidates that our community should support and work to elect.
-At the local, state, and federal level, CSD has worked to elect hundreds of pro-equality Democrats.
-That is only the beginning.
-CSD continues to advocate and educate these candidates once in office, working to enact policies and laws to ensure equal protection for the LGBTQIA+ community.
+In the years since, CSD has become an active force to help connect and educate candidates to LGBTQIA+ issues and to advance legislation that benefits our community.
+CSD established an endorsement process and, through that process, has worked to elect hundreds of aligned candidates.
+CSD continues to support these candidates once in office, working to enact policies and laws to ensure equal protection for our community.

-CSD established the Freedom Fund PAC to financially support those candidates and issues that CSD members endorse in an election cycle.
-An annual CSD Freedom Fund Reception is held to honor those who have fought for equality and raise funds to support endorsed candidates.
-In total, the CSD Freedom Fund has raised over one hundred thousand dollars to support our endorsed candidates.
+To financially support those candidates and issues that CSD members endorse each election cycle, CSD established the Freedom Fund PAC.
+Our annual CSD Freedom Fund Reception is held to honor those who have fought for equality and raise funds to support endorsed candidates.
+In total, the CSD has raised over $100,000 to support pro-equality candidates!

 Timeline of CSD Accomplishments: